mvdwetering/yamaha_ynca/README.md

 * Soundmode selection
 * Control playback state (depends on source)
 * Provide metadata like artist name, album name, song name (depends on source)
+* Exposes extra attribute with current preset when one is active

 #### Number